 Eat real food.

 Also, like so many aspects of our health, our diet affects how easily we burn.
 By eating real food you can help protect your skin.
 It’s all connected, folks.
 (Want to learn what kinds of food help?
-Read this, this, and this.)
+Read this or this.)

 There are also some homemade sunscreen recipes online using coconut oil.
 Just be careful, like the chemical stuff some people tend to think they are 100% covered if they put something on.
 You can still burn.
 Always monitor your sun usage.